Gamergotten/Infinite-runtime-tagviewer/README.md

 also thanks to gamecheat13 for being able to help get the tool work again after updates Aswell as thanks to TypeChecked for the awesome icon

+Also thanks to TempAccountNull for his constant updating while I haven't been working on the project.
+He'll take over from now on.

 https://nightly.link/Gamergotten/Infinite-runtime-tagviewer/workflows/dotnet/master/Binaries.zip